 To break 10 dollars (about 260 hryvna) on a meal, you would have to make an effort.
 To compare again with Moscow, a meal in a restaurant typically costs a minimum of 10 USD, and though this difference is not much in itself, obviously it makes itself felt over the course of a month.

-Almost every popular ethnic food can be found in Kiev, including Chinese, Korean, even decently authentic Mexican food (but comically inauthentic is the norm).
+Almost every popular ethnic food can be found in Kyiv, including Chinese, Korean, even decently authentic Mexican food (but comically inauthentic is the norm).

-High-end restaurants High-end restaurants are also plentiful in Kiev, with excellent French, Asian-fusion, and steak houses among their number.
+High-end restaurants High-end restaurants are also plentiful in Kyiv, with excellent French, Asian-fusion, and steak houses among their number.
 These serve high quality food at European prices.

-For comparison, a ribeye-steak at Goodmans Steak House in Kiev costs 800 Hryvna (25 USD), while at their Moscow location it costs 2580 Roubles (41.13 USD)
+For comparison, a ribeye-steak at Goodmans Steak House in Kyiv costs 800 Hryvna (25 USD), while at their Moscow location it costs 2580 Roubles (41.13 USD)